jkdleon/jkdleon.github.io/project/README.md

 # About

-This is the projects folder.
-In this folder are the list of projects I have done.
+In this folder are the cloud and cybersecurity projects I have done.